 Form #RA-90 ETPA: Tenant’s Complaint of Owner’s Failure to Renew Lease and/or Failure to Furnish a Copy of a Signed Lease

-Tenants living in Westchester, Nassau, or Rockland county must use this form to file a lease complaint when the owner fails to renew the lease or provide a copy of the signed lease.
+Tenants living in the City of Kingston, or Westchester, Nassau, or Rockland county must use this form to file a lease complaint when the owner fails to renew the lease or provide a copy of the signed lease.
 Tenants may also file a lease complaint online through Rent Connect.